 Punta San Vigilio beach is probably the best beach of Lake Garda.
 I had seen one too many photos of it on Instagram, so I decided to go there myself eventually!

 It was a Tuesday morning when my nephew Filippo and I went off from Padua by car to reach (after 1 hour and a half) the parking lot of Punta San Vigilio.
 By the way, the name comes from a monk who once lived year (before the year 1000).

 Passed the gate and, you have two chances: go straight for the hotel or go right for the beach.
 We first reached for the hotel, just to take a look.

 At the end of the cypress lane, there was a beautiful 16th century villa.

 We then followed the cobbled path down to the hotel.
 And we were amazed by the beauty of the view.
-As you probably saw on my Facebook video, past the threshold on the left of the restaurant building, you end up at the pier.
+Past the threshold on the left of the restaurant building, you end up at the pier.

 A tiny, intimate cove, where the blue of the lake and the blue of the sky touch and fill your eyes.
 A stone walkway runs from left to right.
 On the right, just four beach lounger for the hotel’s guests.
 On the left, a line of tables under the shade of a pergola of the restaurant.